View Mable Lawhorn's Obituary on newsleader.com and share memories

 She was born October 11, 1947, a daughter of the late Clifton Merit, Jr. and Willie Estelle (Gray) Dameron.

-In addition to her parents, she was preceded in death by a granddaughter, Patricia Lawhorn; siblings, Jerry Dameron, Rodger Dameron, Gene Dameron, Junior Dameron, Doug Dameron and Shirley Wingfield.
+In addition to her parents, she was preceded in death by her husband, Arthur Lawhorn; granddaughter, Patricia Lawhorn; siblings, Jerry Dameron, Rodger Dameron, Gene Dameron, Junior Dameron, Doug Dameron and Shirley Wingfield.

-Survivors include a son, Lewis "Eddie" Lawhorn; daughter, Roxie Campbell and husband, Mike; brothers, Bobby Dameron and Paul Dameron; sister, Judy Fitzgerald; grandchildren, Brittany Campbell, Lacie Lawhorn, "Boo" Lawhorn and Lukus Lawhorn; great-grandchildren, Lane Lawhorn and Lyla Lawhorn.
+Survivors include a son, Lewis "Eddie" Lawhorn; daughter, Roxie Campbell and husband Mike; brothers, Bobby Dameron, Paul Dameron; sister, Judy Fitzgerald; grandchildren, Brittany Campbell, Lacie Lawhorn, "Boo" Lawhorn, Lukus Lawhorn; great-grandchildren, Lane Lawhorn and Lyla Lawhorn.

-Per Ms. Lawhorn's wishes she will be cremated and there will be no services.
+Per Mrs. Lawhorn's wishes she will be cremated and there will be no services.

 Published in The News Leader from Apr.
 16 to Apr.
 19, 2020